finos/openfin-react-hooks/README.md

 NPM automatically creates a link between the two when `npm install` is run against the demo app.
 To update the version of openfin-react-hooks referenced by the demo app, simply run `npm run compile` from the openfin-react-hooks directory.

+### Logging
+To see console logs, go to http://localhost:9090/ in a browser, click on the demo, and go to the console.

 ## Contributing

 Feel free to contribute to this project by opening issues or pull request: